casper-network/docs/source/docs/casper/operators/aws-nodes/1-deploying.md

    Terraform has been successfully initialized!
    ```

-4. In this step, implement the planned infrastructure using the `terragrunt run-all apply` command, with or without a VPN server.
-This operation may take around 15 minutes, depending on the operator's Internet speed and local compute resources.
+4. In this step, deploy the planned infrastructure using the `terragrunt run-all apply` command, with or without a VPN server.
+Depending on the operator's Internet speed and local compute resources, this operation may take around 15 minutes.

 ### Applying the IaC with the VPN server